 When we test and review dishwashers, we calculate the annual energy running costs – as well as how good they are at getting your plates sparkling clean – to make it easy for you to identify the models that are cheapest to run.

 Although most dishwashers have an official A rating for energy efficiency, we test hundreds of dishwashers and we've found significant differences in electricity and water use.

-Which? gives each model a star rating of one to five for energy and water use.
-The most inefficient dishwasher we've tested would add £64 to your yearly energy bills, while the best adds just £27.
+Which? gives each model a star rating of one to five for energy and water use - where five stars is the best and one is the worst.
+The most inefficient dishwasher we've tested would add £75 to your yearly energy bills, while the best adds just £39.

 You can find information about the running costs of each dishwasher in our dishwasher reviews.